nidawi/nidawi.github.io/_posts/2017-11-12-socially-acceptable.markdown

 {% endraw %}
 {% endhighlight %}
 As can be seen above, the title attempts to fetch the title of the post but in the case of the current page not having a title then the site's title will be used instead.
 Then the item's type is defined as being a website as this is indeed a website, and lastly the site name is assigned to the title of the site.
 This is just a short example featuring only three out of six nodes.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furthermore, I also made sure that each blog post would display its thumbnail instead of the site-specific grinning cat that each other page would display.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furthermore, I also made sure that each blog post would display its thumbnail instead of the site-specific cat paw that each other page would display.
 Working with the url attribute proved to be a bit of a hassle because, as was also expected, Liquid does not provide access to the domain that the site is on and Javascript seemed unable to edit meta tags due to executing *after* the page had already loaded its meta tags (I am convinced there would be some way to accomplish this through javascript but unfortunately there wasn't enough time for me to investigate this further).
 I ended up working around this issue by using the Liquid `site.url` tag that I will simply have to update once the site has been published on Github pages.